 In pranayama practice, counting, while also very useful, can have pernicious effects too.
 Not only it focuses the mind on quantity rather than quality, but it can easily pull it into a competitive mood where we try to do more and more (for example with longer and longer kumbaka), and forget to notice when we are doing to much.
 Again, experimenting with dropping the counting all together was very interesting, and I now tend to use only occasional counting, more as a way to check where I am rather than as a guide to where I should be.

 In Anapasati (mindfulness of breathing meditation) practice, counting can be useful too.
 The advice that is generally given is to count to a fixed number of breaths, usually between 5 and 10, up, then down, then back up again, on and on.
-If the mind is distracted or unsettled, this can be useful in keeping it a little more steady by giving the right brain something to busy itself with, but, here again, counting can quickly become a prop.
+If the mind is distracted or unsettled, this can be useful in keeping it a little more steady by giving the left brain something to busy itself with, but, here again, counting can quickly become a cumbersome prop.

 So, still counting?
 Well, sometimes...